DataTalksClub/data-engineering-zoomcamp/06-streaming/python/README.md

 In this document, you will be finding information about stream processing using different Python libraries (`kafka-python`,`confluent-kafka`,`pyspark`, `faust`).

-This Python module can be seperated in following modules.
+This Python module can be separated in following modules.

 ####  1. Docker
 Docker module includes, Dockerfiles and docker-compose definitions